Can a Herniated disc cause leg pain or sciatica?

 How is it diagnosed?

 The most reliable way to confirm a herniated disc is an MRI scan.
-At Harpenden Sports & Spinal, we can arrange an MRI promptly and using our fast £295 referral referral service ,when it’s clinically appropriate, so you get a clear diagnosis and a precise plan.
-If your symptoms suggest nerve compression we will guide you through the MRI process and next steps.
+I can arrange an MRI promptly and using our fast £295 referral referral service ,when it’s clinically appropriate, so you get a clear diagnosis and a precise plan.
+If your symptoms suggest nerve compression I will guide you through the MRI process and next steps.
 I will also explain the scans images so you know exactly what is going on and have a clear plan what to do next.

 MRI scan being used to diagnose herniated disc